What is VectorStyler?

-- Support for multiple canvases in a single document, to enable advanced workflow, by reusing objects, styles and symbols as components, and creating multiple variations of the same illustration.
+- Support for multiple canvases in a single document, to enable advanced workflow, by reusing objects, styles and symbols as components, or creating multiple variations of the same illustration.

-- Defining and using master canvases to reuse artwork and design between multiple canvases.
+- Defining and selecting master canvases, to reuse artwork and design between multiple canvases.

-VectorStyler is developed by NumericPath, a small independent software developer from Finland, for details and press inquiries please contact at firstname.lastname@example.org.
+VectorStyler is developed by NumericPath, an independent software developer from Finland.
+For details and press inquiries please contact at firstname.lastname@example.org.